rustynail102/side-stacker-game/README.md

 5. **Game starts**: The game board is displayed, and Player 1 is prompted to make the first move.

 6. **Players make moves**: Players take turns making moves.
 After each move, the game state is updated and displayed on the game board.
+Once a move is done, it cannot be changed or reversed.
+Any of the players might abandon a game in progress.
+A different player might join the same game if there's an empty slot.

 7. **Game ends**: The game ends when one player wins or the game is a draw.
-The result is displayed on the screen, and both players are taken back to the game lobby.
+The result is displayed on the screen.
+Players might inspect the board, or return to the game lobby.

 8. **User leaves the application**: The user can choose to create another game, join another existing game or leave the application.
 If they click on "Leave" button, their session ends.
 If they refresh the page or come back to the application later, their session will persist.